-Significant factors expected to impact fiscal 2008 include the cost of raw materials (particularly bronze ingot), the Casket segment's continuing transition to direct distribution in certain territories, continued weakness in the U.K. graphics market and the impact on the Marking Products segment of a slowdown in several of its markets.
-The Company remains cautious as to any future volatility in bronze costs.
+Significant factors expected to impact fiscal 2008 include the cost of raw materials (particularly bronze ingot and steel), the Casket segment's continuing transition to direct distribution in certain territories, continued weakness in the U.K. graphics market and the impact on the Marking Products segment of a slowdown in several of its markets.
+The Company remains cautious as to any future volatility in bronze costs, and the price of cold-rolled steel is expected to increase during the last half of fiscal 2008.
 In addition, the Casket segment will continue its efforts to integrate and manage newly established direct distribution operations.
 Finally, current conditions relative to the U.K. graphics market and the domestic markets served by the Marking Products segment may continue for the next several quarters.

-Based on the Company's growth strategy and factors discussed above, the Company currently expects to achieve fiscal 2007 diluted earnings per share growth in the range of \$2.48 to \$2.54, which represents growth in the range of 12% to 15% over fiscal 2007 earnings per share excluding unusual items.
-This earnings expectation excludes the net impact of he unusual items incurred in fiscal 2007 and the one-time income tax adjustment and any other unusual items that may occur in fiscal 2008.
+Based on the Company's growth strategy, factors discussed above and the pending acquisition of Saueressig, the Company currently expects to achieve fiscal 2007 diluted earnings per share growth in the range of \$2.48 to \$2.54, which represents growth in the range of 12% to 15% over fiscal 2007 earnings per share excluding unusual items.
+This earnings expectation excludes the net impact of the unusual items incurred in fiscal 2007 and the one-time income tax adjustment and any other unusual items that may occur in fiscal 2008.